hqqkun/6.S081/README.md

 # MIT_OS_6.S081
 this is for RISC-V.
-only my solutions and a little ideas.
+my solutions and a little ideas.

 ## lab util